ruchabhange/argocd-module/README.md

 </details>

-:computer: Fork the following repo `https://github.com/ppratheesh/simple-microservices-app.git` and configure an ApplicationSet for deploying all the applications defined in cluster-addons directory except sample-app-three on both clusters with following parameters
+:computer: Fork the following repo `https://github.com/ppratheesh/simple-microservices-app.git` and configure an ApplicationSet for deploying all applications defined in `custom-app/ApplicationSet` directory except sample-app-three on both clusters with following parameters